How Do We Measure Success?

 Congratulations to Risky, Mylene and Preston on achieving your Tracking Dog (TD) title on your first day out!

-Congratulations to Penny on Hector’s first leg in his Companion Dog Excellent (CDX) and now his Rally Excellent Title as well as Ginger on her Rally Novice title!
+Congratulations to Penny on Hector’s Companion Dog Excellent (CDX) and now his Rally Excellent Title as well as Ginger on her Rally Novice title!

 Congratulations to Braedy and Elizabeth for achieving your St. John Ambulance Therapy Dog team!
 Joining previous grads Dawson & Dave, Autumn & Viola and Wendy & Ivy.
 My mother, who shared her love and respect of animals, lived in a long term care facility and I know how much the doggie visits improved her day.
 I am so thankful to those of you who do this work!